10 Aug 2021, last revised 23 Sep 2023

 - anonymous.
 (1892, Aug 30). untitled.
 Torch Lake Times (Lake Linden, MI). p.
 3.

 - anonymous.
 (1892, Nov 01).
-Imitation is the Sincerest Flattery.
+Imitation is the sincerest flattery.
 Torch Lake Times (Lake Linden, MI). p.
 3.

 - anonymous.
 (1892, Nov 29). untitled.
 Torch Lake Times (Lake Linden, MI). p.
 3.